iMohit-Bhatt/dash/README.md

-# Data Solutions Agency Website
+# The Data Family Website

-A stunning, interactive single-page website for a Data Solutions Agency that offers services like Excel-based Dashboards, Data Cleaning, Visualization, and Reporting Automation.
+A stunning, interactive single-page website for a The Data Family that offers services like Excel-based Dashboards, Data Cleaning, Visualization, and Reporting Automation.

 ## 🚀 Features